bids-standard/bids-validator/bids-validator/README.md

    `/bids-validator-web`.
 It is a [React.js](https://reactjs.org/) application that uses the [next.js](https://nextjs.org/) framework.
-2. To develop `bids-validator` and see how it will act in the browser, simply run `npm web-dev` in the project root and navigate to `localhost:3000`.
+2. To develop `bids-validator` and see how it will act in the browser, simply run `npm run web-dev` in the project root and navigate to `localhost:3000`.
 3. In development mode, changes to the codebase will trigger rebuilds of the application automatically.
 4. Changes to the `/bids-validator` in the codebase will also be reflected in the